-In Impossible Conversation you enter into conversation with each other on the basis of personal experiences related to a challenging topic.
+During Impossible Conversation you enter into conversation with each other based on personal experiences related to a challenging topic.
 The different perspectives present in the group come together during the conversation.
-Impossible Conversation is inspired by a Jesuit method in which you slow down and connect personal images by writing, reading and speaking together. […]
+Impossible Conversation is inspired by a Jesuit method in which you slow down and connect personal images by writing, reading and speaking together.
+The […]

 Participants are invited to start conversing with each other around a white 3 x 3m square surface.
 Based on the topics discussed they must then visually represent their experience by positioning and moving objects in the square with consideration.
 Het Vlak was developed as part of We Have Never Been Modern and has been successfully performed at a number of different locations.

 The Conversation Without Words is inspired by various cultural customs in which being together in silence, without speaking, is practiced.
 Research has shown that 60 to 80 % of our communication happens non verbally.
 During Conversation Without Words, we focus our attention on that part of the conversation, the part that usually goes subconsciously.

 This is a conversation between opponents.
 It was developed in response to the philosopher Chantal Mouffe who speaks of the importance of conflict in the political arena and calls upon the arts to help develop what she calls the ‘agonistic space’.
 We combine her theory with the theory and practice of Maori communities and the way they converse with each other.